aws-samples/aws-modernization-with-rafay-systems/content/040_modules/5_blueprint.md

   driftAction: BlockAndNotify
 ```

-- Type the command below to add a new version
+- Type the command below to create a new blueprint version

 ```
 rctl create blueprint version -f cloudwatch-blueprint-v1.yaml